hpcraink/fsprj2/README.md

 ### Use IOTrace_Analyze

 1. put the libiotrace output, the _IOTrace_Analyze-jar_, some _log4j2.properties_ and the _IOTrace_Analyze.properties_ in the same directory.
 Examples for the properties can be found in &lt;libiotrace-folder&gt;/fsprj2/IOTrace_Analyze/test/.
+    * it's possible to alternate between different properties by using the command line parameters `-analyzeprop=<path/filename to IOTrace_Analyze.properties>` and `-log4jprop=<path/filename to log4j2.properties>`.
+      If one of these parameters is given the apropriate file is not searched in the same directory.
+      Instead it's loaded with the given filename from the given path.
 2. edit the _IOTrace_Analyze.properties_.
 At least the entry _inputFile_ has to be changed to the value of &lt;prefix-for-log-names&gt; to find the libiotrace output.
 The other entrys define which output will be generated.
+    * each value loaded from _IOTrace_Analyze.properties_ can be overwritten by using a command line parameter.
+      So e.g. instead of changing the entry _inputFile_ the parameter `-inputFile=<prefix-for-log-names>` could be used.
-3. run the jar with the command `java -jar <IOTrace_Analyze-jar>` (for big log files it's necessary to increase the maximum memory allocation pool for the JVM with an additional parameter like `-Xmx16g`)
+3. run the jar with the command `java -jar <IOTrace_Analyze-jar>` (or with more parameters e.g.: `java -jar <IOTrace_Analyze-jar> -inputFile=<prefix-for-log-names>`;
+   for big log files it's necessary to increase the maximum memory allocation pool for the JVM with an additional parameter like `-Xmx16g`: `java -Xmx16g -jar <IOTrace_Analyze-jar> -inputFile=<prefix-for-log-names>`)

 If the given properties are used, two new directorys are generated.
 One with the name _logs_ which includes the file _IOTrace_Analyze.log_.